gvwilson/thirdbit/fiction/madica/index.md

 invisible saucer so that it appeared to be sitting suspended in the air.
 After a moment it looked over its shoulder and said, "Well?."

-"But... but I don't know how to fly," Madica said weakly.
+"But… but I don't know how to fly," Madica said weakly.

 "That's quite all right---I do.
 You just need to hold the controls.
 Now, come along, spit spot."

-"But... but..."
+"But… but…"

 "Unless you don't care whether your friends are rescued or not," the cat purred.